SOFTS-Raw sugar falls, arabica coffee hits new one-year low

 * Dealers said supply news from India, the world's second largest sugar exporter, was weighing on prices, though fresh spot demand from major buyers China and Indonesia and reduced cane crushing in top producer Brazil were limiting losses.

 * Indian sugar output is expected to rise 2% to 36.5 million tonnes in the new season that began on Oct.
-1, a leading industry body said on Monday, adding the country will have enough excess supply to export 9 million tonnes.
+1, and the country is on track to have excess supply to export around 9 million tonnes.

 COFFEE